EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Training efficiency

+This section is an extended version of Section~\ref{subsec:training_efficiency_brief}.
 In the following, we analyze the training time and peak GPU memory of training an early-exit model with pipeline parallelism, and propose some performance optimizations.
-We refer readers to the literature (e.g.~the Megatron-LM series \cite{Shoeybi2019,Narayanan2021,Korthikanti2022}) for thorough study of training efficiency with 3D parallelism; we will use that as a baseline, and focus on the additional computational overhead caused by early exits.
+We refer readers to the literature (e.g.~the Megatron-LM series \cite{Shoeybi2019,Narayanan2021,Korthikanti2022}) for thorough study of training efficiency with 3D parallelism for standard LLMs without early exits; we will use that as a baseline, and focus on the additional computational overhead caused by early exits.